Picture this: Better training. More agents. Streamlined technology. A vacation. You name it, you get it.

 You and your execs know that customer service is important.
-And that without loyal customers, your business would fall flat.
-But just how much do you actually contribute to your company’s bottom line?
-Not using predictors and figures from market studies, but rather real data from your contact center and agent performance.
+And that without loyal customers, your business can’t grow.
+But just how much does your contact center actually contribute to your company’s bottom line?

-When you can put a number to the value you bring to a company (and your execs know that number too), you can earn crucial budget to grow your operations and drive more business gains.
-Research shows, for every cent a company shells out to improve customer service, the ROI is between 34% to 400%.
+When you can put a number to the value you bring to a company (and your execs know that number too), you can earn crucial budget to grow your operations and realize even more revenue.
+In fact, research shows for every cent a company spends to improve customer service, the ROI is between 34% to 400%.

 Let’s walk through how to calculate the ROI of your business unit.
 Then, you can use what you find to further improve call center operations and meet lucrative business goals.